 During his tenure at Merced College, he served on various statewide committees and was appointed by Chancellor Jack Scott to serve on the California Community Colleges Student Success Task Force.
 He also served as President of the Community College CEO Board and chaired the Community Colleges Economic Development Advisory Committee.

 Virginia Madrid-Salazar provides leadership to the Central Valley Higher Education Consortium as the Strategies Lead.
 She oversees the strategy efforts, development of the CVHEC Regional Data Dashboard, and oversees grant writing.
 Further, she will directly serve CVHEC members in the Fresno area, including West Hills Coalinga and West Hills Lemoore.

 After a 17-year career in communications where she managed multi-faceted, regional and statewide campaigns, she obtained a juris doctorate degree from San Joaquin College of Law.

 Angel Ramirez first began working with the Central Valley Higher Education Consortium as a social media intern back in 2015.
-He now serves as the organization’s Communications Manager and oversees the administrative needs of the team.
+He now serves as the organization’s Operations & Finance Manager.